I could easily claim that is the Virgo in me, but I will be honest, I do love personality types tests.

 Personality tests also give us a clearer idea of our strengths and weaknesses, something that empowers us more in the choices we can make and the way that we can better ourselves as humans.

-In a world where it’s hard for us to find people compatible to us and our lifestyle, being able to identify other people via labels – which go beyond religion and beliefs – has proved to be a way to choose our pack and partners (in crime and life).
+In a world where it’s hard for us to find people compatible with us and our lifestyle, being able to identify other people via labels – which go beyond religion and beliefs – has proved to be a way to choose our pack and partners (in crime and life).

 By understanding different personality types, we may be able to better identify our personal paths and values and avoid decision fatigue.